eelfire/arc-lang/Spec.md

 ## Variables

 All variables are _immutable_ by default and mutability for a variable can be added using the `mut` keyword after the `let` keyword.
 A variable can be assigned a value at the time of declaration in which case the type is optional and can be inferred.
+Variables names must follow the following rules:
+1) Must not be a keyword as defined in the *Keywords* section.
+2) Must start with a letter or an underscore and must not start with digit (For example, Valid--> `_myVar`, Invalid--> `1one`).
+3) Must only contain alpha-numeric characters along with the underscore.
+4) Are case-sensitive.

 ```rust
 let x = 23;